 Assume $N= \{0\}$ is an isolated saddle with Morse index $r = 1$ or $r = m -1$.
 Since both cases are similar we discuss only the case $r=1$.
 As mentioned earlier, in this case there are two local separatrices, corresponding to the two branches of the hypersurface The saddle is the point $0$ and the set $V \setminus \{0\}$ consists of two connected components.
 It can happen that both components belong to the same leaf or that they belong to different leaves.
 In the first case $\Lambda$ consists of a single leaf $L$, compactified by attaching to it the saddle singularity $0$; this situation is depicted in figure \ref{Figure:isolated1} below.
 One has a self-saddle-connection.

-If the two components of $V \setminus \{0\}$ belong to different leaves, then $\Lambda$ consists of these two leaves union the saddle point $\{0\}$, and there can not be more separatrices since every separatrix must contain a local separatrix, and there are only two of them.
+If the two components of $V \setminus \{0\}$ belong to different leaves, then $\Lambda$ consists of these two leaves union the saddle point $\{0\}$, and there cannot be more separatrices since every separatrix must contain a local separatrix, and there are only two of them.

-When the Morse index of the saddle at $0$ is not $1$ nor $m-1$, then the local separatrix is connected, so there can only be one global separatrix $L$, so $\Lambda = L \cup \{0\}$.
+When the Morse index of the saddle at $0$ is not $1$ nor $m-1$, then the local separatrix is connected, so there can only be one global separatrix $L$, thus $\Lambda = L \cup \{0\}$.

 Similar statements obviously hold for a non-isolated saddle $N$ of dimension $n$: if we look at the restriction to a distinguished neighborhood of $N$ we see that the separatrix (or separatrices) is a fibre bundle over $N$ with fibre the trace in a transversal.
 Hence, if its (transverse) Morse index is $1$ or $m-n-1$, then one has two local separatrices, which may belong to the same leaf of $\fa$ or to two different leaves, and this is independent of the choice of point in $N$.
 If the Morse index is not $1$ nor $m-n-1$, then one has only one local separatrix, which must belong to a single leaf.